baconjs/bacon.js/README.md

 ---------------------------------------------

 `streamOrProperty.map(f)` maps values using given function, returning a new EventStream.
-Also, if f is a string starting with a dot, the elements will be mapped to the corresponding field/function in the event value.
+Instead of a function, you can also provide a constant value.
+Further, you can use a property extractor string like ".keyCode".
+So, if f is a string starting with a dot, the elements will be mapped to the corresponding field/function in the event value.
 For instance map(".keyCode") will pluck the keyCode field from the input values.
 If keyCode was a function, the result stream would contain the values returned by the function.
-If f is not a function nor a string starting with a dot, all input will be mapped into this constant value.

 `streamOrProperty.mapError(f)` maps errors using given function.
 More spedifically, feeds the "error" field of the error event to the function